Digital Payments Transforming the World

 The world is undergoing fast digital transformation, which some have referred to as the fourth industrial revolution.
 Numerous economies and private enterprises have embarked on their digital transformation journeys.
 Ethiopia is set to follow suit.
 Payments are an essential enabler for this transformation and as technology enables faster and seamless transfer of data (and money) in the modern age, a robust and responsible digital payments ecosystem becomes compulsory.

-His Excellence Abiy Ahmed Ali, Ph.d.,
+His Excellency Abiy Ahmed Ali, Ph.d.,

 Prime Minister, Republic of Ethiopia